pcjericks/py-gdalogr-cookbook/vector_layers.rst

     # now fetch a HTTP datasource and do something...
     ds = ogr.Open('http://featureserver/cities/.geojson')
+    if not ds:
+        sys.exit('ERROR: can not open GeoJSON datasource')
     lyr = ds.GetLayer('OGRGeoJSON')
     for feat in lyr:
         geom = feat.GetGeometryRef()